School of Fish: Aftermath

-Members careers
+Members’ careers

 Singer Josh Clayton-Felt embarked on a solo career and released two studio albums and one live album before he was diagnosed with cancer in 1999.
-He died on January 19, 2000, at the age of 32 but his estate has since overseen three posthumous releases.
+He died on January 19, 2000, at the age of 32.
+His estate has since overseen three posthumous releases.

 Guitarist Michael Ward went on to play with John Hiatt and eventually became a member of The Wallflowers.
 After The Wallflowers split, Ward spent many years as a member of Ben Harper's band, The Innocent Criminals.
-He is also a sought-after session guitarist in LA, and the author of the children's books 'Mike and the Bike' and 'Mike and the Bike Meet Lucille The Wheel.'
+He was also a sought-after session guitarist in LA, and the author of the children's books 'Mike and the Bike' and 'Mike and the Bike Meet Lucille The Wheel.'
+Ward died on April 1, 2024.

 Chad Fischer went on to form the band Lazlo Bane, known for original theme song of the TV show Scrubs.
 He also established himself as a record producer and composer.

 Christopher MacDonald, who played bass with the band on tour, but did not play on any School of Fish recordings, records synthesizer space music under the name Telomere.

+Dominic Nardini is still a bass player and plays shows in New England.

 Releases

 Two previously unreleased songs were released as downloads circa 2007.
 "Broken Arm" (recorded before the Human Cannonball sessions) and "Goodbye Green World" (recorded before the self-titled album sessions).

 The idea of releasing a rarities compilation was in talks with surviving past members but was aborted completely.

 Two songs, "Goodbye Green World" and "Who Am I Today", performed by Josh-Clayton Felt and Michael Ward were issued on Josh's third posthumous release, the EP The Spirit Shines Through.

-In 2020 Chad Fischer reunited with the original members of School of Fish to record a new version of the song "3 Strange Days" which was released as a video.
-The track was later included on the Lazlo Bane album Someday We'll Be Together.
+In 2020 Chad Fischer reunited with the classic lineup of School of Fish — Ward, Nardini, and Petrak — to record a new version of the song "3 Strange Days" which was released as a video in tribute to Josh Clayton-Felt.
+The track was later included on the Lazlo Bane album Someday We'll Be Together from 2021.